shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/part-4-creating-folders.md

 # Creating Folders

-Toolkit makes use of infomration stored
+If your using a Toolkit configuraiton